Kingdom of Niumi: Marabout Invasion

+Loss of Independence

+The loss of Niumi's independence would come from outside events.
+The Berlin Conference of 1884 began a process of carving up Africa under European control.
+This process reached the Gambia region in 1889 when the French and British outlined their territorial claims.

+The ensuing The Gambia–Senegal border would split Niumi in two.
+The areas awarded to Frence were delineated in 1891 and ceded in 1893.
+The Mansa of Niumi, Maranta, accepted the loss of his northern territories without protest.
+In 1896, he would ask the British for protection, which was granted in Janutary 1897.
+Thereafter, Maranta became the first "head chief" of what was formerly Niumi.

 Geography and economy

 Niumi lay in open savanna which provided pasturage and dry sandy soil for groundnut production.
 Baddibu, its eastern neighbor, was one of the richest groundnut-producing areas on the Gambia River, but lacked suitable river transportation.
 As Niumi had one of the few stretches of river frontage on the Gambia not choked by mangrove swamps, important land and water routes intersected with the kingdom.
+The elite of Niumi were active traders, and also profited from charging tolls to passing merchants and resident Europeans.

 Niumi had a long trading history owing to its favorable geographical position.
 It had been a source of salt for people to the east and south-east.
 By the 18th century, it became a centre for the Atlantic slave trade.
 Slaves carrying ivory, beeswax, hides, and hold were marched down the river from Wuli and other states to the east for trade at the Niumi ports of Jillifree or Albreda.
 They were placed on British or French ships and bound for the West Indies.
 With the enforcement of the ban on the slave trade, by the 1840s trade had shifted to the export of groundnuts.

+The Niuminka adopted European style square sails.
+They modified the hull of the pirogue in order to implement the use of a mast rigged with one or more sails.
+European style tillers and rudders were utilised, although smaller vessels retained the use of steering paddles.
+This allowed for sailing to sea and travelling across rivers.

 Rulers

 Mansa of Niumi

-The King of Niumi was known as the 'Mansa' in Mandinka.
+The King of Niumi was known as the Mansa in Mandinka.
 In 1840, the British Governor of the Gambia Henry Vere Huntley estimated that the average reign of a ruler was five years.
 This was because the next town in line for the throne would attempt to shorten his life, and that poison would be subtly introduced into the diet of the reigning king.
 Excessive alcohol was often used to this end.
 Also, when a ruler was incompetent a regent could be appointed.